Role of sponsorship team/lead

 Seeking out sponsorships

-- Ideally one of the organizers will work for a sponsor
+- Ideally at least one of the organizers works for a sponsor.

-- Find local meetups/companies that can help you
+- Find local meetups that can help you.

 - If you’re looking for a contact of a specific company that sponsored before, contact the core organizers to see if they can help.

 - Talk to the other organizers on Slack; many of them work at sponsors!